CopernicaMarketingSoftware/AMQP-CPP/README.md

 The callbacks that you install on a Deferred object, only apply to one specific operation.
-If you want to install a generic error callback for the entire channel, you can so so by using the Channel::onError() method.
+If you want to install a generic error callback for the entire channel, you can do so by using the Channel::onError() method.
 Next to the Channel::onError() method, you can also install a callback to be notified when the channel is ready for sending the first instruction to RabbitMQ.